Measuring Unruh radiation from accelerated electrons: Avenues to the detection of the Unruh effect

-Thus if the measurement reveals a broadening as in Eq.~(\ref{br}) it would provide direct evidence of the fact that the probe photons are scattering off electrons that are dressed by an excited vacuum.
-However, the detection of thermal radiation from an accelerated oscillator is not, by itself, sufficient to prove the Unruh effect.
-What is needed is a general theoretical framework to enable construction of a robust experimental test.
-Such a framework must be able to address e.g. that in the laboratory acceleration is not constant (as assumed in Unruh's derivation) \cite{Unruh:1976db}, and compare Unruh radiation against conventional QED processes \cite{ROSU_1994}.
+Thus if the measurement reveals a broadening as in Eq.(\ref{br}) it would provide direct evidence of the fact that the probe photons are scattering off electrons that are dressed by an excited vacuum.

+The proposed experiment will thus provide a direct measurement of those quantum effects associated with the Unruh process that cannot be ascribed to just classical Larmor radiation.
+We believe that the experimental approach suggest here satisfies all the requirements stated in Ref.~\cite{ROSU_1994} as needed for a robust claim of the quantum Unruh effect.